aescarias/pdfnaut/docs/source/guides/building-pdf.rst

         "Count": 1
     })

 Object (3, 0) is the page itself.
 We specify its media box (practically its page size) to be 500 by 500 units (by default, each PDF unit in user space represents 1/72 of an inch, similar to a point in desktop publishing).
-We also specify where the Contents of this page are and the font used.
+We also specify where the Contents of this page are and the fonts or resources used.

 .. code-block:: python